National Institute for Health and Care Excellence: Clinical guidelines

-The publication of the nice guidelines for ME/CFS 2021 has caused controversy for content which is at odds with research evidence and the incorporation of wrong information.

 Social care guidance

-Under the Health and Social Care Act 2012, NICE was given responsibility for developing guidance and quality standards for social care, using an evidence-based model.
-This is being delivered by the NICE Collaborating Centre for Social Care (NCCSC), which is hosted by the Social Care Institute for Excellence (SCIE) and four partner organisations - Research in Practice, Research in Practice for Adults, Personal Social Services Research Unit and the EPPI-Centre.
+Under the Health and Social Care Act 2012NICE was given responsibility for developing guidance and quality standards for social care, using an evidence-based model.
+This was delivered by the NICE Collaborating Centre for Social Care (NCCSC), hosted by the Social Care Institute for Excellence (SCIE) and four partner organisations - Research in Practice, Research in Practice for Adults, Personal Social Services Research Unit and the EPPI-Centre.
+Over a five year period, the NCCSC developed social care guidelines and supported the implementation of both the guidelines and social care quality standards.

-NICE receives referrals for social care guidance from the Department of Health and the Department for Education, and commission the guidance from the NCCSC.
-NICE, along with the NCCSC, carries out a scoping exercise with a scoping group and with input from key stakeholders, at both a workshop and a public consultation, to ensure the guidance to be produced is focused and achievable.
-A chairperson and members of the Guidance Development Group are appointed, and pose review questions which will enable systematic evidence reviews to take place, thus delivering the guidance and subsequent recommendations.
-Service user and carer involvement takes place throughout, as well as public consultation on the draft guidance.
+NICE received referrals for social care guidance from the Department of Health and the Department for Education, and commission the guidance from the NCCSC.
+NICE, along with the NCCSC, carried out a scoping exercise with a scoping group and with input from key stakeholders, at both a workshop and a public consultation, to ensure the guidance to be produced was focused and achievable.
+A chairperson and members of the Guidance Development Group were appointed, and posed review questions which enabled systematic evidence reviews to take place, thus delivering the guidance and subsequent recommendations.
+Service user and carer involvement took place throughout, as well as public consultation on the draft guidance.

-The Guidance Development Group then finalises the recommendations and the NCCSC produces the final guideline.
-This is submitted to NICE for formal approval and publication.
-The entire process from pre-scoping to publication takes approximately 24 months.
-The guidance is then available to NICE standing committees to develop a quality standard on the topic.
-The quality standard is developed using the guidance and other accredited sources, to produce high-level concise statements that can be used for quality improvement by social care providers and commissioners, as well as setting out what service users and carers can expect of high quality social care services.
+The Guidance Development Group then finalised the recommendations and the NCCSC produced the final guideline.
+This was submitted to NICE for formal approval and publication.
+The entire process from pre-scoping to publication took approximately 24 months.
+The guidance was then available to NICE standing committees to develop a quality standard on the topic.
+The quality standard was developed using the guidance and other accredited sources, to produce high-level concise statements that can be used for quality improvement by social care providers and commissioners, as well as setting out what service users and carers can expect of high quality social care services.

 The NCCSC is unique within NICE, in that it is the only collaborating centre to have responsibility for the adoption and dissemination support for guidance and quality standards in the social care arena.
-Drawing on the expertise of SCIE and their partners within the sector, each of the guidance products and quality standards have a needs assessment carried out to determine the requirements for tools to help embed the guidance and quality standards within the sector.
-These can include tailored versions of guidance for specific audiences, costing and commissioning tools and even training and learning packages.
+Drawing on the expertise of SCIE and their partners within the sector, each of the guidance products and quality standards had a needs assessment carried out to determine the requirements for tools to help embed the guidance and quality standards within the sector.
+These could include tailored versions of guidance for specific audiences, costing and commissioning and even training and learning tools.

-As of August 2013, NICE and the NCCSC had scheduled guidance delivery for five topics: domiciliary care, older adults with long-term conditions, transition between health and social care settings, transition from children's to adults' services and child abuse and neglect.
+As of August 2013, NICE and the NCCSC had scheduled guidelines for five topics: domiciliary care, older adults with long-term conditions, transition between health and social care settings, transition from children's to adults' services and child abuse and neglect.
+The first social care guideline was completed in 2014.